Trump won’t be indicted over Jan 6 today, report says

 In April, the Manhattan District Attorney’s Office charged Mr Trump with 34 counts related to hush money payments made to pornographic actress Stormy Daniels during the 2016 campaign.

-The former president has plaeaded not guilty to both sets of charges.
+The former president has pleaded not guilty to both sets of charges.

 This is a breaking news story and will be updated with new information.